Skip to main content

 globalAll connected clients

-tenant:{tenantId}All clients in a tenant
+tenant:{tenantId}All clients in a specific tenant

-tenant:{tenantId}:group:{groupId}All clients in a group
+tenant:{tenantId}:group:{groupId}All clients in a tenant group

 user:{userId}A specific user